aliabay2328/DSA210/README.md

-# DSA210
-# Music Emotion Analysis Using Audio Features
+# DSA210 - Music Emotion Analysis Using Audio Features

-## Overview
+## Project Overview
 This project explores the relationship between audio features and the emotions conveyed by music.
-By analyzing songs using features like MFCCs, chroma, and tempo, the goal is to determine if certain musical characteristics correlate with specific emotions (e.g., happy, sad).
+By analyzing songs using extracted features such as **MFCCs, chroma, tempo, and harmonic relations**, the goal is to determine if musical characteristics correlate with specific emotions like happiness, sadness, or tension.

-## Motivation
-I have a passion for both music and data science.
-This project allows me to merge these interests by applying data science techniques to understand how musical elements contribute to emotional perception.

 ## Data Sources and Collection
-- **Data Source:** Public domain songs and manually curated song list with known emotional labels.
-Additionally, I will add short song examples composed and recorded by myself to add more variation to the data ( I will regularly compose and record music for more data)
+- **Public Domain Music:** Songs from open datasets with existing emotion labels.
+- **Self-Composed Music:** Additional short compositions recorded to increase dataset diversity.
-- **Collection Method:** Audio files (WAV/MP3) will be processed using Librosa to extract relevant features.
-General timbre of the sound, audial properties and the tonal/harmonic relations will be extracted via Libraso and manually by me if needed.
+- **Processing Method:** Audio files (WAV/MP3) will be analyzed using **Librosa** to extract relevant sound features.
+Harmonic and tonal structures will also be examined manually when needed.

+## Tools and Technologies
+- **Python** (for data processing and analysis)
+- **Librosa** (feature extraction)
+- **Pandas** (data organization)
+- **Matplotlib & Seaborn** (visualization)
+- **Scikit-learn** (basic classification models)

+## Analysis Plan
+1. **Feature Extraction:** Process raw audio files and extract musical properties.
+2. **Exploratory Data Analysis (EDA):** Identify trends and patterns in the extracted features.
+3. **Classification:** Train a model to predict emotional categories based on music features.
+4. **Evaluation:** Assess the model’s accuracy and interpret key results.